Mehwish722/Leaf-Images-with-Textural-Features-for-Classification/README.md

 If you find this dataset useful in your research, do acknowledge us with this citation:

-Shaukat, A., et al. "Automated Classification of Hair Care Plants using Geometrical and Textural Features from Leaf Images: A Pattern Recognition based Approach."
-Pakistan Journal of Science 68.4 (2016): 419.
+Shaukat, A., Farhan, S., Tahir, M., Fahiem, M. A., & Tauseef, H. (2016).
+Automated Classification of Hair Care Plants using Geometrical and Textural Features from Leaf Images: A Pattern Recognition based Approach.
+Pakistan Journal of Science, 68(4), 419.